baraaHassan/-Object-Detection-in-an-Urban-Environment/README.md

 # Object Detection in an Urban Environment

 ## Project overview
-In this project, the task needed is to create a model that can detect cars, and pedsterians for self-driving cars system.
+In this project, the task needed is to create a model that can detect cars, cyclists and pedsterians for self-driving cars system.

 ## Set up